 A few notable highlights are:

-• Discovery Passage Aquarium – Located next to the Campbell River Fishing Pier, the aquarium offers opportunities to see, touch and explore.
+• Discovery Passage Aquarium – Located next to the Campbell River Fishing Pier, this small aquarium offers opportunities to see, touch and explore.

-• Museum at Campbell River (470 Island Highway at 5th Avenue) – This museum features theatre rooms showing the film footage of the legendary explosion of “Ripple Rock” in 1958.
-An interactive exhibit showcasing the First Nation culture, as well as a logging steam donkey, logger’s cabin and replica of the Willow’s Hotel.
+• Museum (470 Island Highway at 5th Avenue).
+This museum has several great features.
+There's a theatre room showing film footage of the legendary explosion of “Ripple Rock,” an interactive exhibit showcasing First Nation culture, a logging steam donkey, a logger’s cabin, and a replica of Willow’s Hotel.

-For those that are unfamiliar with the area, use this handy map overview:
+For those unfamiliar with the area, use this handy map.

 Save this article on Pinterest for future use: